hanchiang/my-website-hashnode/cl3zbfi9p00s95rnvadhc490q.md

 This topic of [static generation vs server side generation](https://betterprogramming.pub/server-side-rendering-vs-static-site-generation-53a34872728c) has got me confused for a long time.

-In short, server side generation is what we think of the old school way of building websites.
+In short, server-side generation is what we think of as the old-school way of building websites.
 Each page request causes the server to dynamically render the page, and the browser performs a full refresh.

 Static generation is still server-side generation, but it is done at **build time**, instead of run time.
-This is the method used for websites build on [JAMstack](https://jamstack.org/).
+This is the method used for websites built on [JAMstack](https://jamstack.org/).

-With react however, we can combine the best of both worlds, which is what next.js provides!
+With react, however, we can combine the best of both worlds, which is what next.js provides!

 ### UI library

-I tried [Chakra UI](https://chakra-ui.com/), which is designed with composability, accessiblity, and great developer experience in mind.
+I tried [Chakra UI](https://chakra-ui.com/), which is designed with composability, accessibility, and great developer experience in mind.

 Out of all the UI libraries I have used(bootstrap, ant design, tailwind), I like Chakra the best.

-Regarding CSS modules and CSS in JS(styled components), I originally liked the idea of styled components, being able to compose layered components, but never use it to the point of feeling productive.
+Regarding CSS modules and CSS in JS(styled components), I originally liked the idea of styled components, being able to compose layered components, but never using it to the point of feeling productive.

 After some time, I switched over to CSS module, and managing CSS became a simple task of isolating the styles for each file.